 You have to figure out whether you want to achieve this goal for yourself or the people around you.

-This takes away any weakness from your resolution that makes it seem like a half-hearted attempt to change.
+This removes any weakness from your resolution, making it seem like a half-hearted attempt to change.

 Mistake #3: You seek quick results

-Changing your habits or lifestyle can be a slow process because it requires behavior modification.
+Changing your habits or lifestyle can be slow because it requires behavior modification.

 You cannot expect to make big changes in your life in a week!

-Humans need time to adjust, both physically and mentally, to the changes in routine and habits.
+Humans need time to adjust physically and mentally to the changes in routine and habits.

 Which brings me to my next point.